protomaps/PMTiles/spec/v3/spec.md

 #### Number of entries
 The number of entries included in this directory.

-This field is encoded as an little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).
+This field is encoded as a little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).

 #### Tile IDs
-The Tile-IDs are delta-encoded, i.e. the number to be written is the difference to the last Tile-ID.
+The Tile-IDs are delta-encoded, i.e., the number to be written is the difference to the last Tile-ID.

-For example the Tile-IDs `5`, `42` and `69` would be encoded as `5` (_5 - 0_) `37` (_42 - 5_) and `27` (_69 - 42_).
+For example, the Tile-IDs `5`, `42`, and `69` would be encoded as `5` (_5 - 0_), `37` (_42 - 5_), and `27` (_69 - 42_).

-Each delta-encoded Tile-ID is encoded as an little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).
+Each delta-encoded Tile-ID is encoded as a little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).

 #### Run-Lengths

-The Run-Lengths are simply encoded as is, each as an little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).
+The Run-Lengths are simply encoded as is, each as a little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).

 #### Lengths

-The lengths are simply encoded as is, each as an little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).
+The lengths are simply encoded as is, each as a little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).

 #### Offsets
-Offsets are encoded either as `Offset + 1` or `0`, if it is equal to the sum of offset and length of the previous entry (tile blobs are contiguous).
+Offsets are encoded either as `Offset + 1` or `0`, if they are equal to the sum of offset and length of the previous entry (tile blobs are contiguous).

-Each offset is encoded as an little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).
+Each offset is encoded as a little-endian [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints).

 #### Compression
 After encoding, each directory is compressed according to the internal compression field of the header.
 Leaf directories are compressed separately and not as a whole section.

 ### 4.3 Decoding

-Decoding a directory works similar to encoding but in reverse.
+Decoding a directory works similarly to encoding, but in reverse.
 [Appendix A.2](#a2-decode-a-directory) includes a pseudo code implementation of decoding a directory.
-The basic steps for are the following:
+The basic steps are the following:
-1. Decompress the data according to the internal compression
+1. Decompress the data according to the internal compression.
-1. Read a [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints) indicating how many entries are included in the directory (let's call this `n`)
+1. Read a [variable-width integer](https://protobuf.dev/programming-guides/encoding/#varints) indicating how many entries are included in the directory (let's call this `n`).
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the the delta-encoded Tile IDs of all entries _¹_
+1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the delta-encoded Tile IDs of all entries. _¹_
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the the Run-Lenghts of all entries
+1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Run-Lenghts of all entries.
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the the Lenghts of all entries
+1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Lenghts of all entries.
-1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the the Offsets of all entries _¹_
+1. Read `n` amount of [variable-width integers](https://protobuf.dev/programming-guides/encoding/#varints), which are the Offsets of all entries. _¹_

-_¹ Please refer to [Section 4.2](#42-encoding) for details on how Tile ID and Offset are encoded_
+_¹ Please refer to [Section 4.2](#42-encoding) for details on how Tile ID and Offset are encoded._

 ## 5 JSON Metadata

-The meta data section may include additional meta data related to the tileset, which is not already covered in the header section.
+The meta data section may include additional meta data related to the tileset that is not already covered in the header section.
 This section allows for any valid JSON, thereby enabling flexibility in its structure.
 As a result, readers should refrain from assuming a predetermined format.

 ---